lf-lang/playground-lingua-franca/examples/Python/src/WebServer/README.md

 When a request is processed by a handler, a response is generated in the following steps:

-1. Create a python async io event and add it to `self.events`
+1. Create a python async io event and add it to `self.events`.
-2. Trigger a physical action in Lingua Franca to process the request
+2. Trigger a physical action in Lingua Franca to process the request.
-3. Block the handler until the event is unblocked by another reaction
+3. Block the handler until the event is unblocked by another reaction.
-4. When the action has been processed, another reaction unblocks the asyncio event
+4. When the action has been processed, another reaction unblocks the asyncio event.
-5. The handler can now continue to execute and respond to the web request
+5. The handler can now continue to execute and respond to the web request.

 ## Distributed Logging

 ![logging](logging.svg)

-Now we can implement a distributed logging system by instantiating several `WebServer` on different network ports adding two `Database` for each `WebServer`.
+Now we can implement a distributed logging system by instantiating several `WebServer` reactors on different network ports and adding two `Database` reactors for each `WebServer`.

-* One `Database` has the STA offset of 0, connected by physical connections.
-This will prioritize availability and fast response times.
+* One `Database` reactor has an STA offset of 0 and is connected by physical connections.
+This will prioritize availability, generating a quick response that is not (necessarily) consistent.
-* Another `Database` has the STA offset of 3s(This can be changed), connected by logical connections.
-This will guarantee that the logs in this `Database` will be consistent as long as out-of-order messages arrive within 3s.
+* Another `Database` reactor has an STA offset of 3s (this can be changed) and is connected by logical connections.
+This will guarantee that the logs in this `Database` reactor will be consistent as long as out-of-order messages arrive within 3s.

 Note that this is implemented with banks and multiports.
-When sending logs, we want the `WebServer` to send logs to all `Database`, so the `newlog` connection is a multiport; but when getting logs, we want to know the log state of the single corresponding `Database`, which means that there is no multiport for the get log operation.
+When sending logs, we want the `WebServer` to send logs to all `Database` reactors, so the `newlog` connection is a multiport; but when getting logs, we want to know the log state of the single corresponding `Database` reactor, which means that there is no multiport for the get log operation.

 The `sendlogs` connections from `Database` to `WebServer` are implemented with physical connections.
 This is because these connections carry no timing semantics -- they simply carry the data to be sent back to the frontend as a response and need to be executed as soon as possible.